FredHutch/sas7bdat-specification/sas7bdat.rst

 From observation, the final subheader pointer on a page always has COMP=1.
 This may be used to indicate the end of the subheader pointers array.

+.. class:: comp-table

 ======= ============
 `COMP`_ description
 ======= ============
-0       uncompressed
+0       Uncompressed
-1       truncated (ignore data)
+1       Truncated (ignore data)
-4       RLE compressed row data with control byte
+4       A row of data in a compressed dataset (see `compressed binary data subheader`)
 ======= ============

-The subheaders with ST=0 have fixed size and the subheaders with ST=1 have a variable size.
+In an uncompressed file, the subheaders with ST=0 have fixed size and the subheaders with ST=1 have a variable size.

-All subheaders with ST=1 have an integer at offset 4|8 that is 4|8 bytes long whose value is the size of the subheader minus the size of the signature and the padding at the end of the subheader.
+In a compressed file, all subheaders have ST=1.
+Furthermore, the data is stored as a subheaders.

 .. class:: st-table